East Sussex mental health directory

 If you are concerned about someone who may harm themselves, please see our crisis and suicide prevention page.

-If you are showing signs of mental ill-health which are not improving with self-help interventions, the first thing you should do is speak with your GP, or if you have one, your Lead Practitioner in your NHS Community Mental Health team.
+If you are showing signs of mental ill-health which are not improving with self-help interventions or NHS Talking Therapies, the first thing you should do is speak with your GP, or if you have one, your Lead Practitioner in your NHS Community Mental Health team.

 East Sussex Mental Health Support Services

-Community mental health support services are offered by local organisations in partnership with the Council and NHS Sussex.
+Community mental health support services are offered by local organisations in partnership with the Council and the NHS.
 These are free and for any adults living in East Sussex who are living with mental health challenges.

 Wellbeing centres

-Seven Wellbeing Centres in East Sussex provide a range of community-based mental health and wellbeing support to help you to get well, stay well and prevent crisis.
-The centres are in Hastings and St Leonards, Bexhill, Eastbourne, Hailsham, Lewes, Uckfield and Crowborough.
+Seven Wellbeing Centres in East Sussex provide a range of community-based mental health and wellbeing support to help adults to get well, stay well and prevent crisis.
+The centres are in Hastings and St Leonards, Bexhill, Eastbourne, Hailsham, Lewes, Uckfield and Newhaven.

 Peer Support Service